 Acquisition and integration costs include costs and professional fees incurred to identify, qualify, close and integrate the assets purchased and pending, as well as transactions that we elected not to pursue.
-SVI closed \$270.2 million of acquisitions in fiscal 2021, following closing \$232.7 million in acquisitions in fiscal 2020 and \$372.7 million in fiscal 2019.
+To date, SVI has announced \$46.1 million in acquisitions in fiscal 2022, following closing \$270.2 million of acquisitions in fiscal 2021 and closing \$232.7 million in acquisitions in fiscal 2020.